-Natasha Jankowski, Associate Director of NILOA, has presented at numerous national conferences and written various reports for NILOA.
+Natasha Jankowski, Director of NILOA, has presented at numerous national conferences and written various reports for NILOA.
 Her main research interests include assessment and evaluation, organizational evidence use, and evidence-based storytelling.
 She holds a PhD in Higher Education from the University of Illinois, an M.A. in Higher Education Administration from Kent State University, and a B.A. in philosophy from Illinois State University.
 She previously worked for GEAR UP Learning Centers at Western Michigan University and worked with the Office of Community College Research and Leadership studying community colleges and public policy.

 Ph.D., Higher Education, University of Illinois, 2012

 M.Ed., Higher Education Administratoin, Kent State University, 2006